cloudacademy/voteapp-api-go/README.md

 ```

 # API MongoDB Database
 The API is designed to read/write into a MongoDB 4.2.x database.
-The MongoDB database should be setup with the following mongo commands:
+The MongoDB database should be setup and populated using the following commands performed within the mongo shell:
 ```
 use langdb;